 What is the typical mission profile for a MedEvac transport?

 54% Inter-facility transports (hospital to hospital), 33% Scene response, and 13% Other (organ procurement/transport)

 Do helicopters respond to accident scenes or do they do only hospital-to-hospital transports?

-Helicopters do respond to accident scene when the pre-hospital personnel’s evaluation of the patient/scene meets local air medical transport guidelines.
+Helicopters do respond to accident scene when a medically trained first responder’s evaluation of the patient/scene meets local air medical transport guidelines.